Being frugal is only one part of personal finance success. At some point, you run out of easy and painless ways to cut back your monthly expenses.

 To quote MC Hammer: “U can’t touch this.”
-(Though The Miser isn’t sure MC was talking about emergency funds.)
+(The jury is still out on whether MC was talking about emergency funds.)

 This is good advice, but it lends itself to a do-nothing, stuff-it-under-the-mattress approach.
 Which means…

-The Miser had his money stored in a traditional savings account that offered a sweet 0.03 percent interest rate.
+I had my money stored in a traditional savings account that offered an awful 0.03% interest rate.
 This earned less than $5 a year, which adds new meaning to the phrase “get rich slowly.”

 Whether you’ve got a full six-months of expenses saved up or are building your emergency fund right now, there’s a better way.